TanyaChhikara/RegDelta-Regulatory-Change-Impact-Analyzer/README.md

 # RegDelta — Regulatory Change Impact Analyzer

-**A multi-agent RAG system that reads new RBI regulations and identifies which internal compliance policies need to change, why, and how urgently — with citations.**
+**A RAG system that reads new RBI regulations and identifies which internal compliance policies need to change, why, and how urgently — with citations.**

 ## The Problem